Header image courtesy of ViewStock (via Shutterstock)

 Engor, or the Yingge Dance, is known as the “Dance of Heroes.”
 A Chinese war ritual originating from the Ming dynasty, it’s popular in the Teochew region of Guangdong.
 Holding two small sticks or tambourines, dancers dress up as the 108 heroes from the story Outlaws of the Marsh.
 Performers wear traditional costumes and paint their faces during the production.
 The parade is usually performed in the Chiuchow communities when celebrating deities’ birthdays or festivals.
 Keep an eye out—perhaps during the Hungry Ghost Festival...

 Every year, the Hong Kong Dragon Boat Carnival features intense races between the world’s top dragon boat athletes.
-There’s plenty of beer, entertainment, and cheers all around, but also the tradition of throwing glutinous rice dumplings into the water to prevent the fish from eating the beloved poet Qu Yuan, who drowned himself in the Mi Lo River as an act of protest against corrupt leaders.
+There’s plenty of beer, entertainment, and cheers all around, but also the tradition of throwing glutinous rice dumplings into the water to prevent the fish from eating the beloved poet and public official Qu Yuan, who drowned himself in the Mi Lo River as an act of protest against corrupt leaders.
 Dragon Boat festivities go on all over Hong Kong, but make sure you head to Stanley Beach on the fifth day of the fifth lunar month to see it in full swing!

 Sugar-figure blowing is a traditional folk art from China, said to have rooted in the Song dynasty.
 To practice this craft, artists heat up sugar to the proper temperature before pulling out a wad and kneading it into a ball.
 Using deft movements, they then press a deep hole onto the ball using a finger, pulling out the web of sugar until it becomes a very thin stick.
 Finally, they blow the sugar into different shapes and sometimes decorate it with paint.

 Don’t be fooled by blown sugar art; while the main material is sugar, these pieces of art are (sadly) not made for eating.
 Stalls should be set up during yearly festivals in Victoria Park and the like for you to feast your eyes, but if you’re hankering to see how these fantastic pieces are made, take a look at the video above.